digingbil/com_nxpeasycart/README.md

 -   **Categories workspace (admin)** surfaces a dedicated CRUD panel with slug validation, usage counts, and an indented tree so parent/child relationships are obvious at a glance.
 The parent selector now prevents loops by removing the current node and its descendants.
 -   **Product editor category selector** consumes the categories API, letting merchants multi-select existing categories and create new ones inline; the payload now posts normalised `{id, title, slug}` entries so product/category mappings stay deduplicated.
 -   **Database binding hardening** replaced every inline `->bind()` cast with real variables, eliminating the “Argument #2 ($value) could not be passed by reference” fatal that previously appeared during saves.
+-   **Shop landing menu type** now loads the custom `RootCategories` field via the field prefix and routes cleanly to `/shop` without the `?view=landing` fallback after wiring the router factory.

 ### Currency decision (MVP)